ivanvoitovych/tour-of-heroes/step-4.md

 </div>
 ```

 Try to refresh the page and edit the name.
+You will see changes instantly without interacting with the server.
+Like it would be with your favorite javascript framework.

 ## [Step 5 - Display a List](/step-5.md)